micahredding/notes/docs/notes/Notes for Researchers on Christian Transhumanism.md

 - NT Wright (on the religious side; see, for example, [Surprised by Hope](https://amzn.to/3LOJUHl))
 - Ray Kurzweil (on the scientific side; see, for example, [The Singularity is Near](https://amzn.to/3LSGaVd)).

-### Ethical frameworks
+### Christian Transhumanism as a Transhumanist Ethical Vision
+Christian Transhumanism can be understood as a distinct ethical vision among the span of ethical visions that constitute the larger transhumanist movement.
 Within the transhumanist movement, there are various articulated ethics, from:

 - (1) Radical individualism
     - Seeking to elevate oneself above all others.